-The vision of the Open Government Global Solutions Group (GSG) is to strengthen the GGP’s and the WBG’s open government support to clients, thus accelerating progress on the Bank’s twin goals.
+The Anti-corruption, Openness, Transparency and Political Economy Global Solutions Group’s vision is to strengthen the Bank’s open government support to clients, thus accelerating progress on the Bank’s twin goals of ending extreme poverty and boosting shared prosperity.
 Acting now on open government is crucial because client demand for assistance in implementing related reforms is increasing.
-The GSG can play a key role in preparing the GGP to respond to these demands.
-It can also help the Bank adopt a collaborative and integrated approach to open government, in close collaboration with the Open Government Partnership (OGP), through which governments in every region have made commitments to increased openness.
+The Group plays a vital role in enabling the Bank’s Governance Global Practice to respond to these demands.
+It also helps the Bank adopt a collaborative and integrated approach to open government, in close association with the Open Government Partnership (OGP), through which governments in every region have made commitments to increased openness.

-The GSG’s specific objectives are to: develop an integrated approach to open government; incorporate open government into the GGP’s engagement strategy; identify business models to effectively engage with clients and respond to their open government demands; establish and strengthen collaboration with key stakeholders working on open government; and socialize the open government agenda inside and outside of the Bank.
+The Anti-corruption, Openness, Transparency, and Political Economy Global Solutions Group’s specific objectives are to: develop an integrated approach to open government; incorporate open government into the Governance Global Practice’s engagement strategy; identify business models to engage with clients effectively and respond to their open government demands; establish and strengthen collaboration with key stakeholders working on open government, and promote the open government agenda inside and outside of the Bank.